 Santa Maria di Leuca

-Our last stop for the day was the town located at the very bottom of the heel.
-Though a picturesque town at sea level, the highlight was the walk up to the top of the hill for the views looking dow to the town below.
+Our last stop for the day was the town at the very bottom of the ‘heel’ of Italy.
+It’s a small, picturesque town at sea level.
+For the real views, walk up to the top of the hill to look down to the town below.
 Ok maybe not the actual walk up and its 300 steps, but the sunset views from the top!

 The scenic drive along the coast

-The drive along the west coast was exceptionally easy, given the lack of other cars and the easy to follow signage.
+The drive along the west coast was exceptionally easy.
+It helped that there were hardly any other cars and the roads we needed were clearly marked.
 Most of the towns we drove through were empty, or close to it, with the large majority of accommodation closed for winter.
 Navigating was easy as well, as we followed the signs south to Santa Maria di Leuca.
-The only mildly difficult part of the drive was the main street through Gallipoli during ‘rush hour’, especially where two roads merged and there seemed to be no logic to which car had the right of way!
+The only slightly difficult part of the drive was the main street through Gallipoli during ‘rush hour’.
+But only where two roads merged and there seemed to be no logic to which car had the right of way!

 While the driving south during the day was easy, we decided to drive back to Otranto through the ‘main’ road that runs from Santa Maria di Leuca to Lecce.
-Although on the map the road (SS275) appears to be a major road, it passed through countless towns which made for a more stressful and (very) slow drive.
-Leaving Santa Maria di Leuca at sunset meant that part of the drive to Maglie and onward to Otranto was in the dark, with the lack of lighting along the road and the traffic getting heavier as we ventured north, making for some stressful driving.
+Although on the map the road (SS275) appears to be a major road, it passed through countless towns which made for a more stressful and slow drive.
+Leaving Santa Maria di Leuca at sunset meant that part of the drive to Maglie and onward to Otranto was in the dark.
+With the lack of lighting along the road and the traffic getting heavier as we ventured north, it made for stressful driving.
 I was very happy to finally park the car at the end of the drive!

 After spending an afternoon soaking up the white sandy beaches of the Ionian sea, I’m torn between which ‘coast’ I enjoyed more.
 The west coast’s long strips of white beaches, holiday towns and gorgeous scenery while driving down large stretches of the coast serves up some stiff competition for the rocky, and pretty spectacular views along the east coast.
 If you’re trying to decide between the two, have a look at both of my blog posts and see which one you would prefer.